wodowiesel/GB-Dumper/README.md

 :heavy_check_mark: Class C (transparent/clear)

-:heavy_minus_sign: Class D (Advance GBA) -> 3.3V Logic, can changed with switch and jumpers for pin 30 RES&CS2 & 31 AUDIO&IRQ
+:heavy_check_mark: Class D (Advance GBA) -> 3.3V Logic, can changed with switch

+  and jumpers for pin 30 /RES & /CS2 & 31 AUDIO & IRQ

 # DISCLAIMERS

-**This is still "work-in-progress (WIP)" so I do NOT take any kind of warranty/responsibility for damages/data losses!**
+**This is still "work-in-progress (WIP)" so

+I do NOT take any kind of warranty/responsibility for damages/data losses!**

 **You can use this at your own risk without guarantees and put device on non conductive surface or enclosure!**

-If you like the new design yo are free to share it!
+If you like the new design you are free to share it!

 Have fun and save the retro world :)

 ## HARDWARE

 - 1x Arduino Nano v3 (or Uno for old versions) + USB-Cable + IDE

 - 1x Custom PCB by WodoWiesel (wodowiesel@quantentunnel.de)
   (or from orig.
 GBCartReader for Uno)

--  flat M3 screw and an enclosue
+-  2x flat M3 screws and an enclosue

 - 2x SN-74HC595 Shift-Registers from Texas Instruments
 - 5x 470 (or 330) Ohm Resistors – pull-ups on active low & impedance matching